top of page

 • Tip 3: Practice skimming and scanning.
 Skimming helps you get the gist of a text quickly, while scanning helps you locate specific information.
 Practice these techniques with different types of texts, as they are essential for the exam.

 • Tip 4: Summarise what you’ve read.
-After reading a text, summarize it in your own words.
+After reading a text, summarise it in your own words.
 This will help reinforce your understanding and improve your ability to recall and convey information in German.

 • Tip 5: Analyse sentence structure.
 German sentence structure can be complex, with verbs often placed at the end of clauses.
 Pay attention to how sentences are constructed and practice breaking down long sentences into simpler components.
 This will help you better understand complex texts in the exam.